naemon/naemon.github.io/documentation/usersguide/notifications.md

 The decision to send out notifications is made in the service check and host check logic.
 Host and service notifications occur in the following instances...

 <ul>
 <li>When a hard state change occurs.
-More information on state types and hard state changes can be found <a href="statetypes.html">here</a>.
+More information on state types and hard state changes can be found <a href="statetypes.html">here</a>.</li>
-<li>When a host or service remains in a hard non-OK state and the time specified by the &lt;<i>notification_interval</i>&gt; option in the host or service definition has passed since the last notification was sent out (for that specified host or service).
+<li>When a host or service remains in a hard non-OK state and the time specified by the &lt;<i>notification_interval</i>&gt; option in the host or service definition has passed since the last notification was sent out (for that specified host or service).</li>
 </ul>

 ### Who Gets Notified?